andreabasiliorava/QAOA_MaxCut_1_level_classical_optimization/README.md

 The obtained probability distributions are saved automatically in the ***prob_dist*** folder using their local paths.

-4. To obtain the plots of the graph and it's respective histogram with the probability distributions of the final state with the maximum cuts be the more probable configurations, the user has to lunch the [plots](https://github.com/andreabasiliorava/QAOA_MaxCut_1_level_classical_optimization/blob/master/plots.py) file with the graphs he wants.<br>
+4. To obtain the plots of the graph and it's respective histogram with the probability distributions of the final state with the maximum cuts be the more probable configurations, the user has to launch the [plots](https://github.com/andreabasiliorava/QAOA_MaxCut_1_level_classical_optimization/blob/master/plots.py) file with the graphs he wants.<br>
 From command line the syntax is:

 **python plots.py configuration.txt *graph_name***